How to Reduce Logistics Costs? Top 10 Ways to Reduce Logistics Costs in eCommerce in 2023

 ECommerce businesses need to reduce their cart abandonment rates.
 A trick to do this is placing a minimum order quantity for purchase to get free or faster delivery.

 MOQs increase revenue, which helps in managing logistics costs.
-Companies can keep a minimum order quantity while ordering pushes the users to add maybe one more item to get a free or a quicker delivery.
+Companies can keep a minimum order quantity while ordering pushes the users to add maybe one more item to get quicker or free delivery.
 As a result, they receive what they like, and the business gets closer to its profit margin besides being able to reduce the abandonment rates for shopping carts.

-eCommerce companies face a cash crunch due to intense competition for price and services and the flaws in the country’s logistics infrastructure.
+eCommerce companies face a cash crunch due to intense competition for prices and services and the flaws in the country’s logistics infrastructure.
 Since logistics plays the most significant role in their success story, they must scout for solutions to reduce logistics costs.
-The right tools and significant associations make the uphill task easier.
+The right tools and significant associations make the uphill task i.e to reduce eCommerce logistics costs easier.
 Managing logistics in-house while focusing on the reduction of logistics costs is a difficult task for online businesses.
-Hence, it’s advisable to outsource logistics to a fulfillment services partner like WareIQ.
+Hence, it’s advisable to outsource logistics to the best fulfillment services partner like WareIQ.

 - Sellers send their stocks to WareIQ’s Regional Distribution or fulfillment centers

 - WareIQ Intelligently places inventory across its network of 20+ FCs

 - WareIQ picks, packs & ships orders across the online/offline channels

 - WareIQ’s Recommendation engine to choose from a wide network of courier service partners and prioritize shipping speed and logistics cost, with access to WareIQ Rush for same-day delivery